quan-xue/ISBN-identification/README.md

 # ISBN-identification
 A project on identifying International Standard Book Numbers (ISBNs) from scanned invoices

-Both scripts take in a pdf file of a scanned invoice and outputs an excel file containing the ISBNs and the books' information in the invoices.
+Both scripts take in a pdf file of a scanned invoice and outputs an excel file containing the ISBNs and the books' information in the invoice.

 There are two implementations:
 ### A. Google Vision (ISBN_OCR_GV.py)